zerodevapp/zerodev-docs/docs/introduction.md

 ### Custodial Wallets: amazing UX, terrible decentralization

-With a custodial wallet provider, you are ultimately sending transactions for your users, so you can easily hide the complexity of Web3 and create an amazing UX.
+With a custodial wallet provider, you are ultimately managing wallets for your users, so you can easily hide the complexity of Web3 and create an amazing UX.

 There are many downsides, however: